Crime in Japan: Statistics

 In 1989 Japan experienced 1.3 robberies and 1.1 murders per 100,000 population.
 In the same year, Japanese authorities solved 75.9% of robberies and 95.9% of homicides.

 In 1990 the police identified over 2.2 million Penal Code violations.
 Two types of violations — larceny (65.1 percent of total violation) and negligent homicide or injury as a result of accidents (26.2%) — accounted for over 90 percent of criminal offenses.

 In 2002, the number of crimes recorded was 2,853,739.
 This number decreased to less than one-third by 2017 with 915,042 crimes being recorded.
 In 2013, the overall crime rate in Japan fell for the 11th straight year and the number of murders and attempted murders also fell to a postwar low.

+As of 2012, on average there are two gun related homicides per year.

 According to the 2013 UNODC statistics, Japan's rate of intentional homicide per 100,000 population was one of the lowest in the world at 0.3 per 100,000 inhabitants.

+Immigration and crime

 Crimes

 Of particular concern to the police are crimes associated with modernization.
 Increased wealth and technological sophistication has brought new white collar crimes, such as computer and credit card fraud, larceny involving coin dispensers, and insurance fraud.
 Incidence of drug abuse is minuscule, compared with other industrialized nations and limited mainly to stimulants.
 Japanese law enforcement authorities endeavor to control this problem by extensive coordination with international investigative organizations and stringent punishment of Japanese and foreign offenders.
 Traffic accidents and fatalities consume substantial law enforcement resources.
 There is also evidence of foreign criminals traveling from overseas to take advantage of Japan's lax security.
 In his autobiography Undesirables, English criminal Colin Blaney stated that English thieves have targeted the nation due to the low crime rate and because Japanese people are unprepared for crime.
 Pakistani, Russian, Sri Lankan, and Burmese car theft gangs have also been known to target the nation.

+Stabbing

+In 2025 a series of knife attacks carried out by several teenagers prompted worries that Japanese youth are feeling increasingly stressed and isolated in a highly competitive society.
+The suspects, from 15 to 17 years old, had targeted family members, classmates, and strangers, resulting in three deaths.
+Experts are also concerned that people may copy past attacks such as the Ikeda school massacre and the Kawasaki stabbings.

+Rape

+Rape has been an issue in Japan since before industrialization.
+There have been criticisms regarding the lack of justice for and support of victims in the nation.